WolfQuest: Development hiatus

-"We're glad so many people were so excited for the release of episode 2.5 (WolfQuest: Survival of the Pack Deluxe), and we're hoping everyone is enjoying it.
-But of course, along with a new release always comes the question: what's next??
-As you all should be aware, WolfQuest development is determined by funding.
-While we continue to discuss possible options for expansion of the game and WolfQuest community, we (the WolfQuest Team) are not currently working on any new releases.
-If that changes, we will be sure to let you all know.
-Thank you all for playing the game and conversing on these forums; we hope to continue adding new forum content and game updates if more funding becomes available."

-WolfQuest Episode 2.7 development
+WolfQuest episode 2.7 development

 In spring 2014, Eduweb announced that a tablet version of the game was under development, to be released in the near future.
 Development took more time than anticipated, and platform support was expanded to include Mac and Windows computers.
-This new version, called *WolfQuest 2.7, released in November 2015 for Mac and Windows and in September 2016 for phones and tablets.
-This version includes the entire game, plus many enhancements and new features.
-Following Eduweb's plans to continue with the project's development, the community forums and website will remain online and freely accessible for the foreseeable future, rendering the 2012 announcement null and void as of 2014.
+This new version, called WolfQuest 2.7, released in November 2015 for Mac and Windows and in September 2016 for phones and tablets.
+This version includes the entire game up to that point, plus many enhancements and new features.
+Following Eduweb's plans to continue with the project's development, the community forums and website will remain online and freely accessible for the foreseeable future, rendering the 2012 announcement outdated as of 2014.
 It has been stated that with strong sales of version 2.7, a third episode may be a possibility.
-On December 31, 2016, the game dev announced that they were beginning work on another episode.
+On December 31, 2016, Eduweb announced that they were beginning work on another episode.
 There is currently no official release date (it was stated to be not anytime soon).